AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 First, you will have to set up Nginx proxy http://dpdash.local:81.
 Then you can access the application at: https://dpdash.local

-i.
-Access the Nginx Proxy Manager admin interface at: http://dpdash.local:81
+I. Access the Nginx Proxy Manager admin interface at: http://dpdash.local:81

    - Default login: `admin@example.com` / `changeme`
    - Upload the custom SSL certificate that you created: